-NOTES FROM COUNCIL

-There have been two meetings of Council since the last issue of the Bulletin - on Sunday, 12th December, 1982, in Sydney and on Friday and Saturday, 25th-26th February, in Tanunda, South Australia.
-The following items considered by Council are published for the information of members:

-A programme of exchanging journals with other acoustical societies has been initiated and is being administered through the Editor-in-Chief of the Bulletin.

-The Australian Acoustical Society has recently joined the Science Centre Foundation, based in Sydney.

-Council has obtained advice from the Society's solicitors and accountants regarding the implications of the new Companies Code.
-It is also concerned with longer-term financial planning so that the Society's assets may be deployed in the best interests of the aims and objects of the Society and its members.

-The resignation of Paul Dubout from his position as Chairman of the Council Standing Committee on Membership (on health grounds) was accepted with regret.
+NOTES FROM COUNCIL There have been two meetings of Council since the last issue of the Bulletin - on Sunday, 12th December, 1982, in Sydney and on Friday and Saturday, 25th-26th February, in Tanunda, South Australia.
+The following items considered by Council are published for the intermation of members: - A programme of exchanging journals with other acoustical societies has been initiated and is being administered through the Editor-in-Chief of the Bulletin. - The Australian Acoustical Society has recently joined the Science Centre Foundation, based in Sydney. - Council has obtained advice from the Society's solicitors and accountants regarding the implications of the new Companies Code.
+It is also concerned with longer-term financial planning so that the Society's assets may be deployed in the best interests of the aims and objects of the Society and its members. - The resignation of Paul Dubout from his position as Chairman of the Council Standing Committee on Membership (on health grounds) was accepted with regret.
 Council was pleased to learn that Paul will continue to act as Society Archivist.
-Ken Cook has taken over the Chairmanship vacated by Paul Dubout.

-Concern continues about the future of government acoustic laboratories such as the Experimental Building Station at Ryde, N.S.W., and the C.S.I.R.O.
+Ken Cook has taken over the Chairmanship vacated by Paul Dubout. - Concern continues about the future of government acoustic laboratories such as the Experimental Building Station at Ryde, N.S.W., and the C.S.I.R.O.
 Division of Building Research, Highett, Victoria.
-A report will be prepared on the needs for acoustic research and testing facilities in Australia and forwarded to the relevant Ministers.

-A new, accelerated membership admission procedure has been adopted, in an attempt to avoid the long delays which sometimes occur.
+A report will be prepared on the needs for acoustic research and testing facilities in Australia and forwarded to the relevant Ministers. - A new, accelerated memberahip admission procedure has been adopted, in an attempt to avoid the long delays which sometimes occur.
 All new applicants will be admitted initially as Subscribers by the Federal Registrar, on receipt of the application from the Divisional Committee.
-Those applications from the Divisional Committees will then be considered for grade transfer by the Divisional Membership Grading Sub-Committees and the application will be dealt with in the normal way.
+Those applying for Member, Affiliate or Suddent grade Divisional Membership Gradine Sub-Committees and the application will be dealt with in the normal way.

-• A new document "Guidelines for Admission and Grading of Members" is published with this issue of the Bulletin and will be available, on request, from Divisional Secretaries.
-This document sets out clearly the educational qualifications and experience required for membership of the Society in the various grades.
-It is hoped that all bollow these quidelines when proposing new applicants for membership.
-A new application form and information sheet will be issued soon.

-Council has also agreed on a procedure for elevating Members to the grade of Fellow.
-This procedure is also published with this issue of the Bulletin.

-Finally, membership certificates for Fellows, Members, Affiliates and Sustaining Members are being prepared and will be sent to all members in these grades over the next month or so.
+· A new document "Guidelines for Admission and Grading of Members" is published with this issue of the Bulletin and will be available, on request, from Divisional Secretaries, This document sets out clearly the educational qualifications and experience required for membership of the Society in the various grades, it is hoped that all members will read it carefully and that they will follow these guidelines when proposing new applicants for membership.
+A new application form and information sheet will be issued soon. · Council has also agreed on a procedure for elevating Members to the grade of Fellow.
+This procedure is also published with this issue of the Bulletin Finally, membership certificates for Fellows.
+Members, Affiliates and Sustaining Members are being prepared and will be sent to all members in these grades over the next month or so.
 Anita Lawrence, President.